 "Who can bring a clean thing out of an unclean? not one" (Job 14:4).
 Who can bring infallibility out of fallibility?
 When any number of fallible beings take action together, the result is fallibility still.
 They can produce only fallible decisions and speak only fallible words.
 This is an infallible Word which they can hold forth, and that is the word of Christ, which He said should not pass away (Philippians 2:16; Mark 13:31).
-There is an infallible Guide, which will guide the believer into all spiritual truth; but that Guide is the "Comforter," the Holy Spirit, whom the Father gives willingly to all that ask Him (John 14:26; 15:26; 16:13).
-Thus God has given us His Word, which is the Word of life, and His Spirit, whose office is to guide men into all truth and reveal to them the things of God.
+The Father gives willingly to all that ask Him (John 14:26; 15:26; 16:13).
+Thus God has given us His Spirit, whose office is to guide men into all truth and reveal to them the things of God.
 All this is free to rich and poor, and to learned and unlearned, alike.
 And therefore no man can have any occasion or excuse for being led by any other word or guide.
 If he lacks wisdom he has only to "ask of God, who giveth to all men liberally and upbraideth not, and it shall be given him" (James 1:5).